chestercodes/IntroToFSharp/md/other-cool-stuff.md

 ### Fabulous

-A variation of elmish, an Elm architecture implemented in F#, to build Xamarin.Forms applications for iOS, Android, Mac and more.
+A variation of elmish to build Xamarin.Forms applications for iOS, Android, Mac and more.

 The approach to app development is similar to Redux and Flow but targets Xamarin and Xamarin.Forms

 ---

 ![MVU](assets/img/mvuFabulous.png)

----